DynamoDS/DynamoPrimer/02_Hello-Dynamo/2-1_launching_dynamo.md

 ![website downloads page](images/2-1/02-DynamoDownload.png)

-> 1. Download official release or daily build installers
+> 1. Download the official release installer
+> 2. Download the daily build installers
-> 2. Get involved in the development of Dynamo on Github
+> 3. Get involved in the development of Dynamo on Github

 ### Installing